Tony Thurmond: Political career

-Before being elected to the California State Assembly in 2014, Thurmond was a member of the West Contra Costa School Board from 2008 to 2012 and the Richmond City Council from 2005 to 2008.
-Thurmond was the council liaison to the West Contra Costa County Unified School District and the West Contra Costa County Education Fund.
-He also served as council liaison to Richmond's Youth Commission and Workforce Investment Board.
+Prior to being elected to the Assembly in 2014, he was a member of the Richmond City Council.

+Thurmond was a member of the California Legislative Latino Caucus, California Legislative Black Caucus, and California Legislative Jewish Caucus.

 Since 2004, Thurmond has pursued seven different elected offices: he ran unsuccessfully for Richmond City Council in 2004, was elected to the Richmond City Council in 2006, lost an election for State Assembly in 2008, won an election to the West Contra Costa School Board in 2008, created an exploratory committee for a potential State Senate campaign in 2009, was elected to the State Assembly in 2014, was re-elected to the State Assembly in 2016, and announced his campaign for State Superintendent in 2017.